Last Updated on October 25, 2023 by Katherine Dittmann, MA, MS, RD

-How to Stop Feeling Guilty.
-You Deserve to Eat What You Like
+7 Ways to Stop Food Guilt: You Deserve to Eat What You Like

-So, what’s the point of feeling guilty about it?
+But how to stop feeling guilty after eating?
 Life is hard enough without judging every little thing you put in your mouth.

 It’s doubly hard when you judge other people for what they eat because then you feel guilty about that, too.